smartmarmot/DBforBIX/README.md

 # DBforBIX

+DBforBix is the DB monitoring tool for Zabbix.
+It works like an active Zabbix Proxy by getting configuration from Zabbix Server and sending the results back.

 Just copy dist https://github.com/vagabondan/DBforBIX/tree/master/dist/ to your server and run<br>

 See Wiki for DBforBix as Zabbix Proxy configuration instructions: https://github.com/vagabondan/DBforBIX/wiki<br>